Active Substance: silodosin

 What is Silodyx?

 Silodyx is a medicine that contains the active substance silodosin.
-It is available as capsules (yellow: 4 mg; white: 8 mg).
+It is available as capsules (4 and 8 mg).

 What is Silodyx used for?

-Silodyx is used to treat the symptoms of benign prostatic hyperplasia (BPH, an enlarged prostate gland).
+Silodyx is used to treat the symptoms of benign prostatic hyperplasia (BPH, an enlarged prostate gland) in adults.
 The prostate gland is an organ found at the base of the bladder in men.
 When enlarged, it can cause problems with the flow of urine.

 The medicine can only be obtained with a prescription.